ankursoni/aws-eks-boilerplate/README.md

 kubectl delete namespace eks-demo
 ```

-### Upgrade demo app to use TLS certificate from letsencrypt.org
+### Upgrade demo app to use free TLS certificate from letsencrypt.org
 Setup AWS Route53 for your <HOST> with nameserver entries from your registrar pointing to AWS.
 Next, create an 'A' record with alias pointing to the AWS Load Balancer created in the previous section:
 ![example aws route53 A record](./docs/images/aws-route53-a-record.png)